-“I believe that there are various requirements to ensure someone’s long-term effective involvement in conservation (e.g. expertise, communication, funding, etc.), but that winning a prestigious award from a well-known organization is a guarantee, not because of the money, but because of the high recognition the award gives to the winner.
-The opportunities it opens up inspire not only the individual, but also the whole community to work and compete more effectively.
-In the end, the winners are not people or organizations, but the cats!
+“I believe that there are various requirements to ensure someone’s long-term effective involvement in conservation (expertise, communication, funding, etc.), but winning a prestigious award from well-known organization is a guarantee.
+The opportunities this opens up have inspired not only me as an individual, but also the whole community to work and compete more effectively.
+In the end, to me, the winners are not people or organizations, but the cats!”Mohammad Farhadinia

-“Mohammad Farhadinia has had an enormous impact on cheetah conservation in Iran.
+"Mr. Farhadinia has enormous impact on cheetah conservation in Iran.
 He represents the future for conservation in such a critical landscape that is the only remaining stronghold for the cheetah.
-Working against the odds and being able to rally support and have an impact without a fully developed support network on-site is a challenge that many conservationists will not face.”
-2009, Annette Lanjouw, International Selection Committee
+Working against the odds, and being able to rally support and have impact without a fully developed support network on-site is a challenge that many conservationists do not face."Ms. Annette Lanjouw, International Selection Committee